Kimitri/coltrane/README.md

 ### Usage examples

-1. Read a CSS file with colors defined as hexadecimal values and output the same CSS with colors transformed to wide-gamut Display P3: `coltrane hex2display-p3 -i source.css -o wide-gamut.css`
+1. Read a CSS file with colors defined as hexadecimal values and output the same CSS with colors transformed into wide-gamut Display P3: `coltrane hex2display-p3 -i source.css -o wide-gamut.css`
-2. Take a CSS string from the macOS clipboard, transform all colors defined as `rgb()` to wide-gamut Display P3 and store the resulting CSS back to clipboard: `pbpaste | coltrane rgb2display-p3 | pbcopy`
+2. Take a CSS string from the macOS clipboard, transform all colors defined as `rgb()` into wide-gamut Display P3 and store the resulting CSS back to clipboard: `pbpaste | coltrane rgb2display-p3 | pbcopy`
-3. Take a CSS string from the macOS clipboard, transform all colors defined as hexadecimal values to `rgba()` using a static alpha value of 0.70, align them to the classic CGA palette and write the resulting CSS into a file: `pbpaste | coltrane hex2rgba -a .7 -p cga1-hi -o cga-is-still-cool.css`
+3. Take a CSS string from the macOS clipboard, transform all colors defined as hexadecimal values into `rgba()` using a static alpha value of 0.70, align them to the classic CGA palette and write the resulting CSS into a file: `pbpaste | coltrane hex2rgba -a .7 -p cga1-hi -o cga-is-still-cool.css`